 Sweeping your hair to one side is a great way to make your hair look thick.
 Push all your hair to one side and pin it.
 Fluff it up just a bit or style it in curls.
 This is a glamorous look that you can sport to any fancy event.

 Parting your hair down the middle helps in framing your face.
-It slims down your face, making the ends of your hair look thicker.
+It slims down your face shape, making the ends of your hair look thicker.
 Who said you can’t be an illusionist?

 Adding heavy and sharp layers to the ends of your hair will make it look fluffier than it is.
 Then, spritz on some volume spray to your roots and fluff up your hair to create this “big hair” look.